shubhamranswal/Nazaare/README.md

 # 📸 Nazaare

-> A **free**, personal photography site capturing my unique POV of this world 🌍 — nature, mountains 🏔️, scenic views 🌅, and more.
+> A **free**, personal photography site capturing my unique POV of this world 🌍 - nature, mountains 🏔️, scenic views 🌅and more.
 > Clean.
 Open.
 Yours to explore and download! 🚀

 ---